QuentinRa/blog.quentinra.dev/it/project/agile-scrum/index.md

 * Entries of the product backlog are also called **items**.

-* Sometimes, the backlog may become too big, so you may remove the less important tasks, and label them as **"out of scope"** <small>(such as the Could/Would, or tasks that do not impact the sprint goal if they are removed)</small>
+* Sometimes, the backlog may become too big, so you may remove the less important tasks, and label them as **"out of scope"** <small>(such as Could/Would, or tasks that do not impact the sprint goal if they are removed)</small>

 * Reviewing the backlog is sometimes called backlog **grooming** (or refinement)